 This entry was posted in

-Birding "Away" and tagged "Birds, American Wigeon, Bangor, Birding, Black Tern, Black-bellied Plover, Common Tern, Essex Marsh, Gadwall, Gray Heron, Great Blue Heron, Johnson's Mills, Least Bittern, New Brunswick, Prince Edward Island, Sackville, Sanderling, Semipalmated Plover, Semipalmated Sandpiper, shorebirds, White-rumped Sandpipers on .
-August 27, 2022
+Birding "Away" and tagged "Birds, American Wigeon, Bangor, Birding, Black Tern, Black-bellied Plover, Common Tern, Essex Marsh, Gadwall, Gray Heron, Great Blue Heron, Johnson's Mills, Least Bittern, New Brunswick, Prince Edward Island, Sackville, Sanderling, Semipalmated Plover, Semipalmated Sandpiper, shorebirds, White-rumped Sandpipers on August 27, 2022 by .
+Derek

 Here are three of the incredible 26 White Ibis that were found in Webhannet Marsh in Wells beginning on August 10 th when one was photographed.
 I was able to see them in the late morning on the 11 th, as the number grew.
 Most interestingly, we observed them eating Green Crabs (such as the one on the left)!
 Well, we know we have enough of those invasive species around, so maybe we just need more White Ibis!

 All.
 The.
 Shorebirds.
 And rare wading birds!
 Here are my observations of note over the past seven days:

 1 TRICOLORED HERON (my first pure TRHE of the year), Eastern Road Trail, Scarborough Marsh, 8/9 (with Jeannette).